jhammarstedt/katacoda-scenarios/ghactionDemo/step7.md

 """
 This file will read the latest output file generated by the workflow and take out relevant statistics.
-As this tutorial is more to show of the workflow and how to set up a github action than building websites, we'll be simply inserting the new data in the index.html file instead of having a js file that would read the json file. which requires some more integration.
+As this tutorial is more to show off the workflow and how to set up a GitHub action than building websites, we'll be simply inserting the new data in the index.html file instead of having a js file that would read the JSON file. which requires some more integration.
 """